Download the PHP package inphinit/teeny without Composer

 Teeny is a micro-route system that is really micro, supports PHP 5.3 to PHP 8, is extremely simple and ready to use.

-Replace <project name> by your project name, for exemple, if want create your project with "blog" name (folder name), use:
+Replace <project name> by your project name, example:

-If is not using composer try direct download from https://github.com/inphinit/teeny/releases
+If you are not using Composer, you can download Teeny directly from https://github.com/inphinit/teeny/releases

 Apache (.htaccess)

 The .htaccess will only need some adjustment if you are using it in a subfolder, you will need to change all ErrorDocument.
-See more details in https://httpd.apache.org/docs/2.4/custom-error.html.
+More details at https://httpd.apache.org/docs/2.4/custom-error.html.

 If the address is something like https://<domain>/, then do: